SatyamGhimire/paperpiano/README.md

 I wanted to use `pydub` and `simpleaudio` for fade out effect, but ran into problem with installation, so staying with `playsound`.
 Open `runme.bat` and it will run the files in order.
+This project was created in a computer running `python 3.12` , so other versions might not work.

 ### Run locally web version
  Clone the repo and just run with the liveserver or with this command: `npx serve`